dcshoecomp/noaa_alerts/README.md

 key | description
 :--- | :---
 **zoneid (Optional)** | Go to https://alerts.weather.gov/ scroll down to the states and click zone id.
-By default latitude/longitude will be taken from the Home Assistant configuration scan_interval (Optional) |  Minimum time interval between updates.
+By default latitude/longitude will be taken from the Home Assistant configuration.
+Mulitple Zones accepted. scan_interval (Optional) |  Minimum time interval between updates.
 Default is 1 minute.
 Supported formats:<br>scan_interval: 'HH:MM:SS'<br>scan_interval: 'HH:MM'

-**states:** sensor will return the number of current alerts, attributes will be the 1st most severe alert, with exception of alerts_string
+**states:** sensor will return the number of current alerts, attributes will be the 1st most severe alert, with exception of alerts_string.
+Naming format is noaa_alerts_<your zoneid here>.

 attribute | description
 :--- | :---